 Whilst highly modified channels such as the Lee Navigation and the Lee Flood Relief Channel can have considerable value for biodiversity and artificial habitat enhancements can increase this value further, it is the relatively natural channels such as the Old River Lea and Small River Lea that have the greatest diversity of features and therefore the widest variety of plants and animals associated with them.
-Variations in the depth and flow rates caused by features such as gravel riffles provide habitat for spawning fish, notably Barbel and invertebrates such as the Banded Demoiselle.
-ErodingWater Voles utilise river banks for their burrows; exposed banks provide suitable nesting sites for Kingfisher and Sand Martin, whilst still backwaters provide habitat for fish and a wide range of other wildlife including suitable sites for Otter holts.
-Key stretches of river habitat in the northern section of the Park include the Amwell Magna backwater, the Old River Lea from King's Weir to Waltham Abbey, the Cornmill Stream and parts of the River Lee between Enfield Lock and Lea Bridge Road.
+Variations in the depth and flow rates caused by features such as gravel riffles provide habitat for spawning fish, notably Barbel (Barbus barbus) and invertebrates such as the Banded Demoiselle (Calopteryx splendens).
+Water Voles (Arvicola amphibius) utilise riverbanks for their burrows; exposed banks provide suitable nesting sites for Kingfisher (Alcedo althis) and Sand Martin (Riparia riparia), whilst still backwaters provide habitat for fish and a wide range of other wildlife including suitable sites for Otter (Lutra lutra) holts.

+Key stretches of river habitat in the northern section of the park include Amwell Magna backwater, Old River Lea from King's Weir to Waltham Abbey, Cornmill Stream and parts of the River Lee between Enfield Lock and Lea Bridge Road.
 Further south the interlinked channels of the Lee, Old River Lea and Lee Navigation south from Lea Bridge Road and through Queen Elizabeth Olympic Park, the Bow Back Rivers and onto the Thames are all important in an urban context.
-In total at least 75km of river channel exists within the Park of which 23km are considered to be of high nature conservation importance.
+In total at least 75km of river channel exists within the park of which 23km are considered to be of high nature conservation importance.